PDFs by language

 Or ask us how you can get involved and support the fight against cancer.
 Some of the topics we can assist with include:

 For medical questions, we encourage you to review our information with your doctor.

 The following information was developed by the American Society of Clinical Oncology (ASCO), and is presented on cancer.org as part of a collaboration between the American Cancer Society and ASCO.
 Both organizations have long shared a commitment to empowering people with information about cancer they can trust.
 Learn more about this collaboration and how it will help advance that goal.
 Used with permission. ©2005-2022.

 Cancer rehabilitation can help you regain control over many aspects of your life during and after cancer treatment.
-The goal is to improve your ability to function and to keep you as active and independent as possible.
+The goal is to improve your ability to move and function and to keep you as active and independent as possible.